xerxist/thunderbolt-net/README.md

 # Thunderbolt Network on Proxmox 8.0.4

-#---- INSTALL -----

-#LOAD THE MODULES AT BOOT
+LOAD THE MODULES AT BOOT
 ```
 nano /etc/modules
 ```